Renaldas0/A-Z_designers/README.md

   - Anonymous checkout for users who do not wish to register.
   - Account information for shipping can be saved by users in their profile page (bug in saving this information with checkout form explained in bugs section)
   - Profile information will fill in the checkout form with existing info.
+  - Users who create accounts can store their shipping and billing informtion for a faster shopping experience using the profiles custom model.
+This takes in some     basic information from the user when the user is completing their checkout form.
+  - This also allows the users to see their order history.

 ## Admin Features
   - Access to the admin panel where all users, profiles and orders can be seen and managed